-If the group is judged by a contract partner or by the regulator to be providing poor care at any of its sites, and this can be proved, then it can be liable to financial penalties under a payment mechanism.
+If the group is judged by a contract partner or by the regulator to be providing poor care at any of its sites, then it can be liable to financial penalties under a payment mechanism.
 If substantial and serious, the group's reputation is damaged and this can impair growth of the business.
-Any significant quality failing can also lead to a freeze in admissions into existing homes and a delay in the registration of new homes due to be commissioned.